 - The caloric restricted colony is restricted to NIA grantees with specific aims requiring CR mice.
 Food is only provided for CR (and AL control) animals purchased from the NIA caloric restricted colony or for NIA-funded grants that include specific aims requiring caloric restriction of rodents.
 The NIA does not provide food for animals purchased from the aging colonies outside of the above stated criteria.

 - Exceptions to the limit on the number of animals per month may be requested and will be evaluated based on scientific need and availability.
 Exceptions are likely to be limited due to the demand on the NIA aging colonies.
 Exceptions must be requested before the order is submitted, using the Exception Request Form-Monthly Limit form (MS Excel, 11K).

-Orders must be placed through the online rodent ordering system (ROS) (http://arc.niapublications.org/acb/stores/1/) and ALL information must be provided in order to allow the NIA to properly evaluate eligibility.
+- Orders must be placed through the online rodent ordering system (ROS) (http://arc.niapublications.org/acb/stores/1/) and all information must be provided in order to allow the NIA to properly evaluate eligibility.
 Incomplete orders will be cancelled and will have to be resubmitted as there is no way to alter orders after submission.
-The funding source, title and grant number refers to the funding source for the research project to use the requested animals.
+The project title and grant number refers to the NIH grant funding the research project to use the requested animals, and it must be entered as shown on the ordering pages (Ex.
+R01-AG-598765).
 Do not provide the institutional accounting or animal protocol number.
-The funding source should be an NIH grant number and title, or the award number and title for other government funding.
+The name of the principal investigator on the grant cited on the order must be listed on the first line of the Ship To address.